craigmcnally/scratchspace/mod-sudoc.md

 ## Backend
 * [x] Module's repository includes a compliant Module Descriptor
   * -_note: read more at https://github.com/folio-org/okapi/blob/master/okapi-core/src/main/raml/ModuleDescriptor.json_
-* [ ] Module includes executable implementations of all endpoints in the provides section of the Module Descriptor
+* [x] Module includes executable implementations of all endpoints in the provides section of the Module Descriptor
-  * CAM -- I see implementations of all endpoints, but some of them are clearly stub impls.
-This is bending the rules, but given the circumstances I'd be OK with returning a 501 (not implemented) in these cases.
 * [x] Environment vars are documented in the ModuleDescriptor
   * -_note: read more at [https://wiki.folio.org/pages/viewpage.action?pageId=65110683](https://wiki.folio.org/pages/viewpage.action?pageId=65110683)_
 * [x] If a module provides interfaces intended to be consumed by other FOLIO Modules, they must be defined in the Module Descriptor "provides" section, and must conform to FOLIO [interface naming conventions](https://dev.folio.org/guidelines/naming-conventions/#interfaces).
 * [ ] All API endpoints are documented in OpenAPI.
   * CAM -- I see some OpenAPI specs added to one or two endpoints, but it's needed for all endpoints.
 Also note that given the way this is implemented (as comment blocks/annotations in the code), it isn't clear if this is usable for generation of API documentation.
 Typically the OpenAPI spec provided by modules is A) complete/comprehensive, and B) independent from the code, e.g. in a separate file.
+  * CAM --- *RESUME EVALUATION FROM HERE* ---
 * [x] All API endpoints protected with appropriate permissions as per the following guidelines and recommendations, e.g. avoid using `*.all` permissions, all necessary module permissions are assigned, etc.
   * -_note: read more at https://dev.folio.org/guidelines/naming-conventions/ and https://wiki.folio.org/display/DD/Permission+Set+Guidelines_
 * [x] ~Module provides reference data (if applicable), e.g. if there is a controlled vocabulary where the module requires at least one value~